 How Amazon Applies Neuro Web Design

-- Personalization Is Key to Neuromarketing – Cookies are a simple web design tool you can use to identify returning visitors.
-Most small businesses, though, can’t create a database tracking each visitor’s behavior.
+- Personalization Is Key to Neuromarketing – Most small businesses can’t create a database tracking each visitor’s behavior.
 They can’t use artificial intelligence to customize every page, like Amazon does.
-Instead, through a clear understanding of what brings visitors to your website, you can still identify with your visitors’ needs, questions, and problems.Neuro web design puts the user first, not the company.
+Instead, through a clear understanding of what brings visitors to your website, you can still identify with your visitors’ needs, questions, and problems.Neuro web design puts the customer first, not your company.

 - Amazon’s Neuro Web Design Elements – The Deal of the Day Page is a very popular.
 Customers browse through specials that feature discounts that can prompt quick buying decisions.
 This image shows one such item.
 It uses several Neuromarketing techniques to activate the shopper’s brain and make the sale.First, using the Relativity cognitive bias, it shows a substantial price discount.
 Next, it triggers the Loss aversion bias, or fear of missing out, with a countdown clock, ticking off the limited time to get the item at that reduced price.
 Then, it repeats the discount percentage and uses excellent star review ratings to provide social proof, using the Bandwagon effect bias.
 A prominent Add to Cart button is the final element.
 Combining more than one Neuromarketing technique in a single web design element amplifies the effect.
 Any website can use combinations of techniques to motivate actions.